 King's College Cambridge

-Croft Gardens is a project for King's College, Cambridge, proposing residential accommodation for students and fellows in a new community south-west of the city.
+Stephen Taylor Court is a low carbon, long life accommodation for students and fellows in a new community south-west of the city.

 The scheme aspires to provide high quality enduring architecture which complements the Conservation Area setting, delivered with an exemplar approach to sustainability.
-The proposal will create 84 new homes for graduates, fellows and their families, as well as generous gardens and communal areas.
+It is made up of 84 new homes for graduates, fellows and their families, as well as generous gardens and communal areas.